hashkat/hashkat/docs/quickstart.md

 ### Hashkat Output

-The data collected by **#k@** during the simulation is sent files stored in the output directory which is created fresh with each run.
+The data collected by **#k@** during the simulation is sent to files stored in the output directory, created fresh with each run.
 Information in **#k@** is may be collected by ranks (or bins / buckets) or individually.
 It may be collected for the whole run or by time period (ie simulated month).
 Output is usually by array number not name.
 So languages, for example, will be output as {0,1,2,3} being {English, English+French, French, Spanish}.

-The data (**.dat**) files  may be viewed raw with any text editor, or may be visualized.
-[Output](http://docs.hashkat.org/en/latest/output/) includes:
+[Output](http://docs.hashkat.org/en/latest/output/) includes data (**.dat**) files, which may be viewed raw with any text editor, or may be visualized.

 *  Agent_Type_info.dat - one for each agent_type
 *  Categories_Distro.dat